lambdaschool-codegrade/web-46-web-sprint-challenge-advanced-state-management-vannguyen141290/README.md

 #### actions/index.js
   Add in the action creators and action constants needed to add a smurf to state and fetch smurfs from the server. **If at all possible, add in action cases one at a time, instead of all at once.
 Test your state connects and reducer cases as nessisary.**

-  * [ ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retreive smurfs from our server, saves the result of that call to our state and shows an error if one is made.
+  * [x ] Add a thunk action called fetchSmurfs that triggers a loading status display in our application, performs an axios call to retreive smurfs from our server, saves the result of that call to our state and shows an error if one is made.
-  * [ ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
+  * [x ] Add a standard action that allows us to add new smurf (including the name, nickname, position, summary).
-  * [ ] Add a standard action that allows us to set the value of the error message slice of state.
+  * [x ] Add a standard action that allows us to set the value of the error message slice of state.

 #### App.js
   Connect this component to redux **passing in your fetchSmurfs action only.**

-  * [ ] Connect the fetchSmurfs actions to the App component.
+  * [x ] Connect the fetchSmurfs actions to the App component.
-  * [ ] Call the fetchSmurfs action when the component first loads.
+  * [x ] Call the fetchSmurfs action when the component first loads.

 #### components/SmurfList.js
   Connect this component to redux, **passing in your smurf array and loading status state values.**

-  * [ ] Connect the smurfs and loading state values to the SmurfList component.
+  * [x ] Connect the smurfs and loading state values to the SmurfList component.
-  * [ ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
+  * [x ] Replace the single Smurf component instance with a map return a Smurf component for each entry in the smurfs list.
-  * [ ] Replace the static isLoading variable with the state loading variable.
+  * [x ] Replace the static isLoading variable with the state loading variable.

 #### components/Smurf.js
   You do not need to modify this component.